kkots/ggxrd_hitbox_overlay_2211/README.md

 3. Start a match.
 Hitboxes should display.

-Read the `Features` section to understand what the colors mean and what the hotkeys are.
+Read the `Hitboxes` section to understand what the colors mean.
+Read the `Default Hotkeys` section to know what the default hotkeys are.
-You can also play the game frame-by-frame (described in `Features`).
+You can also play the game frame-by-frame (described in `Default Hotkeys`).

 To turn off the mod you can launch `ggxrd_hitbox_injector.exe` again.